nicholaslum444/PhotosafeBackend/README.md

 * Landing page url: http://photosafe.tk
 * API url: http://api.photosafe.tk

+Dependencies should already be saved in package.json.
+Run `npm install` to install dependencies.
+Run `node server.js` to start the app.

 Landing page is likely to be a static page.
 If not, it will take port 1880.
 The assumption here on is that it is a static page.
 If port is used, then follow similar instructions to the API server.

 Separate repo for landing page should be made soon and these instructions should be there instead.